EditaBozkova/LiveSurvey/README.md

 ## Live Survey
 System for live collection of surveys with the possibility of defining sequences of questions:
 - Choice of one option
-- Choice of all values that apply
+- Choice of correct values
 - Free answer

 This project is inspired by mentimeter.
 As a data storage is used MS SQL/Postgress.
 Frontend is realized by React, backend by Python.